By Kristen, Contributing Writer

 Leaning on a Support Person

-You can also lean into a support person.
-This is a versatile position because you can stand, sway, dance a little, or you can walk (your support person would be walking backwards) slowly.
+You can also lean on a support person.
+This is a versatile position because you can stand, sway, dance a little, or you can walk (your support person would be walking backward) slowly.
 Since your full weight isn’t on your support person most of the time, it tends to be a sustainable position.

 Stand with One Leg Up on Something